Shako: Variations

 The Albert shako was a British design introduced in 1844, which was intended to be more practical than previous models.
 It featured a lower crown that tapered inwards at the top, and a second peak at the back intended to protect the wearer's neck from the sun.
 It is named after Prince Albert who supposedly designed it.
 It was not popular, and during the Crimean War a round "undress cap" was often worn instead.
 It was eventually replaced by smaller, lighter versions.
 In the British Army it was the so-called French pattern shako (1855–1861), the quilted shako (1861–1869) and a last shako model (1869–1878), as lower and more ornamented version intended to be worn on parades only.
-The last two shako models were made of dark blue cloth mounted on a cork basis.
+The last two shako models were made of dark blue cloth mounted on a cork base.
 The shako was finally superseded for most British regiments by the Home Service helmet in 1878.
 In the US Army, the last shako model of 1872 (a cut-down version of the 1851–1854 pattern) was replaced by the spiked helmet in 1882.
 Cavalry and artillery had adopted the helmet already in 1872.
 For undress or campaign dress, forage caps and felt hats had replaced the shako style cap since 1825 respectively 1855.

 The Bengal Native Infantry of the British East India Company's army worn a version of the bell-top shako as described above, although lacking a vizor or peak.
 Frequently portrayed in contemporary illustrations as being worn by mutinous sepoys during the Great Indian Rebellion of 1857, this headdress was actually replaced by the Kilmarnock cap ten years before.